s204431/mlops-CAPTCHA/reports/README.md

 Student s195901 was in charge of most of the docker files, setting up weights and biases, command line interfaces, model registry workflow, trigger workflow for docker images and parts of the report.\
 Student s243867 was in charge of profiling, most of the unit tests, code coverage, model registry workflow and parts of report writing.\
 Student s240466 was in charge of setting up data version control, logging, data change workflow, data storage bucket, setting up training in the cloud and parts of report writing.\
-Student s240577 was in charge of configuration files, setting up Hydra, setting up weights and biases, hyperparameter sweeps, training the model in the cloud and parts of report writing.
+Student s240577 was in charge of configuration files, setting up Hydra, setting up weights and biases, hyperparameter sweeps, setting up the model, training the model in the cloud and parts of report writing.

 We have used GitHub Copilot to help with a small part of the code and debugging.
 We have also used ChatGPT to understand the error messages in the Logs Explorer for the Image Building and Vertex AI Training.